 At Ave Maria University in Florida, John-Paul had a double major in Math and Economics.
-He also ran track and cross country and belonged to a household modeled after those of Franciscan University.
+He also ran track and cross country and belonged to a household (a spiritual fraternity) modeled after those of Franciscan University.
 At graduation John-Paul was recognized as the Outstanding Economics Student.
 A whiz at Math since a toddler, John-Paul has been a Math teacher in middle school and high school.
 In his eight year career he has prepared many students for life and for careers in science and technology.The Courtship.
 His sister Stephanie and four other women rented a house together.
-Her big brother, big hearted John-Paul would graciously cut their grass and they would graciously reward the chow hound with a good home cooked meal.
+Her big brother, big hearted John-Paul would graciously cut their grass and Stephanie would graciously reward him with a good home cooked meal.
 One of the girls in particular caught his eye.
 Furthermore, his sister recommended her.
 Both enjoy sports, particularly jogging and as a bonus, her family is a part of Steeler Nation.
 It was no wonder then that John-Paul and Elizabeth hit it off and now you know the rest of the story.
 Jaga and I met her for the first time during our Christmas stay in Dallas before Stephanie and Daniel’s wedding on December 29, 2018.
 As we chatted about the theater, little did we realize that we were talking to our future daughter-in-law!

 There she is, Miss America on a Rosary Walk on the eastern shore of Lake Michigan with the Sebastian wing of her extended family.
 “Who took the picture?”, I wondered.
 Oh yea…….Elizabeth must have taken a selfie and her beautiful smile was right on.
 She’s very photogenic!

 In his phone calls to us John-Paul would talk about this girl he was getting very close to.
 Anne Spiotta, Stephanie’s in-laws, invited our family to their summer home on the eastern shore of Lake Michigan for Thanksgiving dinner and as house guests for the weekend.
 And of course, John-Paul brought his Texas belle.
-We immediately were enamored to Elizabeth and got to know her a little better.
+We immediately were enamored with Elizabeth and got to know her a little better.

 A Very Special and Unique Engagement.
 Then it happened.
 It was well after midnight on the Feast of Our Lady of Guadalupe, early December 12.
 After the special Midnight Mass John-Paul took Elizabeth to Mary’s altar.
-They prayed; she said yes; and voila; they were engaged!
+They prayed; he proposed; she said yes; and voila; they were engaged!
 Viva la Virgen de Guadalupe! ..... my favorite manifestation of Mary.
 I lived in the neighborhood of her basilica shrine in Mexico City all of April 1965, learning Spanish in preparation for my 14 years as a lay missionary in Peru.
 I visited Mary every day.
 For the fascinating history of Nuestra Señora de Guadalupe go to

 (104) Our Lady of Guadalupe (I): Binding the Americas Together